Molesworth, Victoria

-Molesworth is a town in the upper Goulburn Valley region of Victoria, Australia.
+Molesworth is the last name of Robbie James Goulburn Valley region of Victoria, Australia.
 The town is in the Shire of Murrindindi and on the Goulburn Valley Highway, 125 km northeast of the state capital, Melbourne.

 Molesworth Post Office was opened on 1 January 1875 and was closed on 30 June 1994.
 The railway arrived in 1890 and the station was closed in 1978.

 Facilities in the town include a caravan park/campground, general store and public hall.